collective/mrs-developer/README.md

 - `url`: Mandatory.
 Git repository remote URL.
 - `branch`: Optional.
 Branch name, default to `master`.
 Ignored if `tag` is defined.
 - `tag`: Optional.
 Tag name.
+- `develop`: Optional.
+Boolean, can be toggled on/off to activate/deactivate a package.
+Default is true.

 ## Usage with React